 We have ideas and opinions for just about everything under the sun.
 From which is the best underwear to buy, to who to vote for.
 From which floor plan is the best, to how to wash a car.
 From how to raise a child, to which ice cream flavor is best.

 We have likes and dislikes.
 Biases and irritations.
-Know how and what we think we know.
+Know what we think and why.
 Inclinations and definites.
 Opinions and ideas.
 Beliefs and life rules.
 Common sense and nonsense.

 We often know what we think and we want to tell others our opinions.